Law School Technology FAQs

 What happens to my UW email account after I graduate?

-Information about retaining access to your UW email account after graduation is provided on the UW Alumni Association website.
+Information about retaining access to your UW email account after graduation is provided on UW-IT's website.

 first uninstall any antivirus software that may already be present on

-What should I do if my system has a virus?
+What should I do if my computer has a virus?

 How do I request a recording of my class?